 Although, as the Defendant’s attorney, I was not obligated to prove or disprove anything, I presented as evidence my client’s subpoenaed phone records showing that no phone call was made to the complaining witness at the time in question or at any other time, for that matter.

 At this point, you are probably wondering how that can be.
-How can the complaining witness’ subpoenaed records show a phone call from the Defendant, yet the Defendant’s phone records show no such phone call?
+How can the complaining witness’ subpoenaed records show a phone call from Defendant, yet Defendant’s phone records show no such phone call?
 There is a technique called spoofing where someone can make a phone call to someone else using a spoofing application to make it look like the call is coming from another number.
 This is the only logical explanation for what happened here.